-Clearly, when people comply to avoid sanctions, they don’t do it voluntarily.
-The effect of sanctions becomes even more complicated when we move from a behavioral perspective to a sociological one (e.g. Durkheim) where according to him, punishment is seen as solidarity producing mechanism, however in these perspectives, punishment effect is more indirect.
-However, what is not fully clear from literature is whether voluntary compliance includes situations, where people react to positive incentives or when people are nudged to behave in a pro social way.
-Usually we think about coercion as the opposite from voluntary compliance but this is not necessarily the case.
-For example if we create a reputational mechanism which will increase the cost that people will pay for not cooperating with a certain norm, is that seen as voluntary compliance ? in other words, is voluntary compliance only when people want to cooperate or also when they are not being coerced but for example incentivized to do direcely(e.g. incentives) or indirectly (e.g. reputation) .
-Similarly, when speaking about voluntary compliance, How long after the non-voluntary intervention was introduced we would still see it as affecting people’s choices to cooperate.
+Clearly, when people comply to avoid sanctions, they do not do so voluntarily.
+The effect of sanctions becomes even more complicated when we move from a behavioral perspective to a sociological one (e.g., Durkheim), according to which punishment is viewed as solidarity producing mechanism, although the punishment effect is more indirect.
+However, what is not fully clear from the literature is whether voluntary compliance includes situations where people react to positive incentives or when people are nudged to behave in a pro-social manner.
+Although coercion is usually considered the opposite of voluntary compliance, such is not always the case.
+For example, if a reputational mechanism is put in place which will increase the reputational cost that people will pay for not cooperating with a certain norm, can their ensuing compliance be considered voluntary?
+In essence, can compliance be considered voluntary only when people want to cooperate?
+Or is compliance voluntary also when people are not being coerced, but, rather, incentivized to act in a certain way directly through incentives, or indirectly, through reputational mechanisms?
+Similarly, when non-voluntary interventions are used to induce voluntary compliance, how long do they successfully affect people’s choices to cooperate?

-The proportion of voluntary cooperators and regulators dilemma
+The Proportion of Voluntary Cooperators and Regulators’ Dilemma

-Looking at the same dilemma from the group layer, we need to be able to answer what is the proportion of people who are likely to cooperate and what are their characteristics relative to the group, are they part of the weaker or stronger parts of the group.
-How can we know in advance that the advantages from voluntary compliance will not be outperformed by the complete lack of compliance, How likely it is that people will come to have similar moral views as a the state?
+In light of these dilemmas about non-voluntary interventions, other issues to be examined at the group level are the proportion of people who are likely to cooperate and their characteristics relative to the group: whether they are part of the weaker or stronger parts of the group.
+In addition, how can regulators determine in advance whether or not the advantages from voluntary compliance will be outperformed by a complete lack of compliance?
+How likely it is that people will hold moral views that reflect those of the state?
 Are there people who are more likely to engage in voluntary compliance across all disciplines?
-If we go a layer higher, this becomes an open question with regard to the regulatory tool-box, with regard to the creation of an effect of compliance cultures and with regard to emergence of trust within states.
-On that level there are many barriers to reliance on such regulatory tools aimed to enhance voluntary compliance.
+These issues become important at the level of the regulatory toolbox, where there are numerous barriers to reliance on regulatory tools aimed at enhancing voluntary compliance with respect to creating an effect of compliance cultures and with respect to the emergence of trust within states.

-Situational analysis of voluntary compliance
+Situational Analysis of Voluntary Compliance

-A continuation of the good people argument, mentioned above is that voluntary compliance might not be dependent on who is the person but rather on the situation in which she operates.
-Behavioral ethics research tells us that most people are capable of engaging in ordinary unethicality if they are able to deceive themselves either deliberately (e.g. finding justification for non-compliance) or with limited deliberation (eg.engage in motivated reasoning in ambiguous situations).
-Thus according to this approach, when policy makers are interested in understanding when can they trust people with greater likelihood of cooperation, they need to pay special attention to the situational characteristics which might enhance the likelihood that more people will cooperate voluntarily with the government approach (e.g. lack of ambiguity, clear victims and logic for request, visible compliance behavior)
+A continuation of the good people argument mentioned above, whereby people who considered themselves as good can nonetheless act unethically, is that voluntary compliance may not depend on who the particular individual is, but on the environment in which that individual is operating.
+Behavioral ethics research indicates that most people are capable of engaging in ordinary unethicality if they are able to deceive themselves, either deliberately by finding a justification for non-compliance, or with limited deliberation, that is, engaging in motivated reasoning in ambiguous situations.
+Thus, according to this approach, when policy makers are interested in understanding when can they trust people to exhibit a greater likelihood of cooperation, they need to pay special attention to the situational characteristics which might enhance the likelihood that more people will cooperate voluntarily with the government’s approach.
+These characteristics include lack of ambiguity, clear victims, the logic behind the regulation, and visible compliance behavior.

-The lack of research on contextual factors
+The Lack of Research on Contextual Factors